-- The Biden-Harris Administration has issued new guidance for immigration enforcement, including for arrests and detention. - Who is being prioritized for ICE enforcement? - Those not physically present in the U.S. before November 1, 2020 - Those the government considers to be a danger to national security or suspects to have committed terrorism or espionage - Those released from criminal custody on or after January 20, 2021, and who have been convicted of an "aggravated felony" and pose a threat to public safety - If none of the three situations above apply to you, and you are currently in removal proceedings, you may be eligible for a form of relief called prosecutorial discretion. - You can ask your attorney to explore the possibility of prosecutorial discretion with the government attorney assigned to your case.
+- On September 30, 2021, the Department of Homeland Security (DHS) issued new guidance for immigration enforcement, including for arrests and detention: ice.gov/doclib/news/guidelines- civilimmigrationlaw.pdf - This memorandum officially goes into effect on November 29, 2021. - Who is being prioritized for ICE enforcement? - Those the government considers to be a danger to national security or suspects to have committed terrorism or espionage - Those the government considers to be a threat to public safety, typically because of "serious criminal conduct" - Those the government considers to pose a threat to border security, including those who are apprehended at the border while attempting to unlawfully enter the US, or those who are apprehended in the US after unlawfully entering after November 1, 2020 - If none of the three situations above apply to you, and you are currently in removal proceedings, you may be eligible for a form of relief called prosecutorial discretion. - You can ask your attorney to explore the possibility of prosecutorial discretion with the government attorney assigned to your case.
 If you do not have legal representation in your case, you can ask the government attorney at your hearing if you qualify for prosecutorial discretion.
 To get a legal consult to see if you can get an attorney: - NYS Residents: call the Office of New Americans hotline at 1-800-566-7636 - NYC Residents: call 311 and say "ActionNYC" for City-funded, free, and safe legal help